vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 added in the next section on ' Kāla'.
 Pakṣavardhini-ekādaśī-when pūrnimā or amāvāsyā extends

-over the following pratipad, it is pakṣavardhini; similarly 11th tithi is so called when it extends over (on to 12th tithi); worship of golden Viṣnu image; Jāgara with dance and
+over the following pratipad, it is pakṣavardhini; similarly 11th tithi is so called when it extends over (on to 12th tithi); worship of golden Viṣṇu image; Jāgara with dance and

 music; Pad.
 VI.
 38. Pakṣasandhivrata(lit, vrata on the joint between two pakṣas);